 Please find below some of our most frequently asked questions and answers.
 If there is anything we’ve missed please don’t hesitate to get in touch.

-We now have two Pumpkin Moon sites.
-One site is near Maidstone, on Old Chatham Road, Sandling, ME14 3BE.
-The second site is on Lower Rainham Road, ME7 2YA and the latest site is Fox Hill, Bapchild, Sittingbourne, ME9 9AB.
+We now have three Pumpkin Moon sites.
+One on the Old Chatham Road, Sandling, Maidstone, ME14 3BE.
+The second on Lower Rainham Road, ME7 2YA and the latest site is Fox Hill, Bapchild, Sittingbourne, ME9 9AB.

 10am – 4pm, Saturday 9th – Sunday 10th, Saturday 16th – Sunday 17th, Friday 22nd – Sunday 31st October 2021.

 Pumpkin Moon is now ticketed so you will receive an arrival time slot.

 To ensure the safety of you and our staff, we have decided to introduce arrival slots, so you can social distance more easily and we can sanitise the wheelbarrows and the site in general.
 Entry to Pumpkin Moon is now ticketed and costs £1.50 for adults and children.
 Under 2s are free.
 Prices of pumpkin, squash & gourd start from £1.

 Booking is now required, so we can safely manage the site.
 Slots are hourly from 10am with last entrance at 4pm.
 Tickets can be bought from https://

 You can get in touch via email (firstname.lastname@example.org) or by telephone (07776 194901).

 Alternatively follow us on Facebook and Instagram (search pumpkinmoonuk) for all our latest news.

 For hygiene reasons unfortunately only guide dogs are allowed on site.